praisetompane/app_who_etl/README.md

     - open the "Run and Debug" view:
     - click the green play button.
         - the server will inform you the host and port in the terminal output at the bottom.
-        - from here you debug like normal(i.e. add break points, step into code definitions, evaluate code snippets, etc)
+        - from here you debug like normal(i.e. add break points, step into code definitions, evaluate code snippets, etc) <br>
     ![start system output](./docs/vscode_debugging.png)
 ## git conventions:
-- **NB:** the master is locked and all changes must come through a Pull Request.
+- **NB:** the main is locked and all changes must come through a Pull Request.
 - commit messages:
     - provide concise commit messages that describe what you have done.
         ```shell